jeffreycwitt/pl399/docs/25-free-speech-and-polarization.md

 ## Ideal Speech Conditions

-This attempt to identify conditions is what Habermas sometimes refers to as "Ideal Speech Conditions".
-And such conditions seem to be part of what Sunstein attempts to identify when he distinguishes between "deliberative enclaves" and "polarized" groups.
+This attempt to identify conditions is what Habermas sometimes refers to as ["Ideal Speech Situation"](https://en.wikipedia.org/wiki/Ideal_speech_situation).
+Defining such a situation seems to be part of what Sunstein attempts to identify when he distinguishes between "deliberative enclaves" and "polarized" groups.
 (See Sunstein, c3, pp. 85-88)

 To help us appreciate Sunstein's reflections on the forces of polarization vis-a-vis enclave formation, let's first review what Habermas thinks is needed for good deliberation and then turn to Sunstein's description of some of the new modalities of the Internet that threaten these conditions.